 when you register, you can select how long you would like access to the classroom

 I’ve never taken an online course.
 How does it work?

-how to paint an owl 2 is an online painting class. once you register, i will email you the information you need to login to our private class website along with a detailed supply list. the class website consists of a private blog (where lessons are posted in the form of text, videos and photos), a private gallery (where students can upload their artwork and make comments on others’ paintings, if they wish), an optional facebook group, and a private discussion group (where students can ask questions, make comments and get to know one another). i’ll be in the discussion group and gallery, answering questions and making comments too. students also get downloadable pdfs of each lesson with all of the text and photos and have access to the private class website for a year.
+how to paint an owl 2 is an online painting class. once you register, you will receive the login and password needed to access the class’s private website. the class website consists of a private blog (where lessons are posted in the form of text, videos and photos), a private gallery (where students can upload their artwork and make comments on others’ paintings, if they wish), an optional facebook group, and a private discussion group (where students can ask questions, make comments and get to know one another). i’ll be in the discussion group and gallery, answering questions and making comments too. students also get downloadable pdfs of each lesson with all of the text and photos and have access to the private class website for a year.

 Is How To Paint An Owl 1 a requirement to take this class?